kunukn/postcss-alter-property-value/README.md

 ```

 Run in console/terminal
-where my.css is going to be updated to my-new.css
+where `my-new.css` is generated from `my.css` and given configuration.

 `node css-changes.js`